T1A0R3S2H/Password-Manager-MERN/README.md

 ## Project Overview

-This application allows users to securely manage their passwords.
+This application allows users to manage their passwords.
 Users can add new passwords, view existing passwords, update them if needed, and delete them when necessary.
 The application ensures the security of user data.

 ## Technologies Used